 For improving the camera feature, Apple added an extra front-facing camera in iPhone X. Among the major improvement, the display was an edge to edge.
 It looked great with the Super Retina HD display.
 Apart from it, the underlying A12 bionic chip increased the processing power while decreasing the battery drain.

 iPhone 11, 11 pro & 11 pro max

 In 2019, iPhone 11 showed up with a 6.1-inch Liquid Retina display, in six crisp colors.
 Apple added a second camera on the back of the 11, both 12 MP.
 They were powered with wide and ultra-wide lenses.
-Contrary to offering increasingly bigger display, the iPhone 11 Pro offered smaller phones with a 5.8 inch top-of-the-line display.
+Contrary to offering increasingly bigger displays, the iPhone 11 Pro offered smaller phones with a 5.8-inch top-of-the-line display.
 As opposed to two, three 12 MP HDR camera lenses offered wide, ultra-wide, and telephoto lenses.
 However, 11 Pro Max is Apple’s largest and most expensive phone.

 Apple knew that the magical iPhone would supper from the erosion of the sale due to competition.
 To counter it, Apple leveraged the externality effect and offering of successive better versions.
 Subsequently, it kept adding new features and improving existing ones to fend off competition.
 In adding new features, it targeted the camera subsystem.
-The addition of Siri also played very positive role.
+The addition of Siri also played a very positive role.
 For taking advantage of improving existing features, it focused on display.
 It also kept improving storage, battery life, core processors, connectivity, and also iOS.
 In retrospect, Apple’s success did not fall all of a sudden from the unveiling of the iPhone in 2007–due to the magical idea of Steve Jobs.
 Instead, Apple has been distilling success from the smart execution of a sustaining innovation strategy, which has made the iPhone’s evolution a seasonal crop.